 Results

-Figure 7.4 shows a group-level comparison of the genuine- (k = 36) and fabricated (k = 39) datasets, which contains four p-values and relevant effect sizes (r) for each type of effect per dataset (i.e., 75 × 4 for each plot).
-These group-level comparisons provide a general overview of the differences between the genuine- and fabricated data.
+Figure 7.4 shows a group-level comparison of the genuine- (k = 36) and fabricated (k = 39) datasets.
+Here each dataset offers four p-values and four relevant effect sizes (r) for the anchoring effect (hypothesized to exist), the gender effect (not hypothesized to exist), and the interaction effect (not hypothesized to exist) (i.e., 75 × 4 for each plot).
+These group-level comparisons provide a general overview of the differences between the genuine- and fabricated datasets.
 Figure 7.4 already indicates that there are few group differences between

 82